SelfMagician/Magic/index.md

 -   Visual View.
 [Forever On]
 -   Hologram.
 [Forever On]
 -   Avatars.
 [Once, Switch{On/Off}, Forever On]
+-   No spell Magic.
--   Self Magic overrides any magic.
+-   Magic by Self overrides any magic.
 [Forever On]
 -   Com.
 [Switch{On/Off}]
 -   Soul Com.
 [Switch{On/Off}]
 -   Original Names.
 [Forever On]